felixelex/trajnetplusplusbaselines/README.rst

 The spatial sampling algorithm follows the following steps:

 * **Positive samples:** Given a fixed horizon, we select the corresponding sample from the ground truth and add some noise to it.
 * **Negative samples:** Treating negative samples was more challenging, as the number of neighbors (agents other than the primary agent) might vary from scene to scene.
-In order to have the same tensor size for all scenes, we filled scenes with few neighbors and NaN's up with random samples from neighbors of the same scene.
+In order to have the same tensor size for all scenes, we filled up scenes (with few neighbors and NaN's) with random samples from neighbors of the same scene.
 This shouldn't change the overall outcome, as we are randomly assigning a higher weight to a neighbor.

 In the figure below we plotted the trajectories of the pedestrians and added the sampling at the time horizon in the plot.
-In red there are the nine negative sample per neighbour and the green point shows the positive sample.
+In red nine negative samples per neighbour are shown, while the green point shows the positive sample.
 Remember for each scene one primary pedestrian and several neighbours are chosen.
 The trajectroy of the primary gives the postive sample and the trajectories of the neigbours give the negative samples.
 In addition to that, the observed and the future trajectory as well as the horizon (here horizon = 4) are shown.

 .. raw:: html